cine-io/cineio-python/README.md

 # you can optionally pass params
 # params
 #  name: 'a stream name'
+#  record: True|False (default False).
+Record: true will save recordings of all streaming sessions

 stream = client.streams.create({"name": 'new stream name'})
 # => cine_io.Stream
 ```